Travel to the UK during Covid-19: What you need to know before you go - Local News 8

 The charge for a single adult is £1,750.
 Anyone dodging quarantine risks fines ranging from £5,000 rising to £10,000.

-Those arriving from places on the amber list — which currently includes France, Greece, Spain and Italy — will have to quarantine for 10 days at home upon arrival, take a pre-departure test and also take a PCR test on day two and eight of their isolation.
+Those arriving from places on the amber list have to quarantine for 10 days at home upon arrival, take a pre-departure test and also take a PCR test on day two and eight of their isolation.

 Travelers from amber destinations qualify for the Test to Release scheme, which means they can take a PCR test after five days’ quarantine and, if their test comes back out negative, exit quarantine and go out into the community.

-On July 8, UK Transport Secretary Grant Shapps announced that from July 19, fully vaccinated UK residents returning from an amber country will no longer need to quarantine upon their return to England.
+From July 19, fully vaccinated UK residents returning from an amber country will no longer need to quarantine upon their return to England, Scotland and Wales.

+This same rule will come into force on July 26 in Northern Ireland.

 Amber travelers will still have to do a pre-departure test and a PCR test on day two, but they won’t have to do a day eight test.

-The guidance which currently suggests people shouldn’t travel to amber countries is also due to change.
+The guidance which currently suggests people shouldn’t travel to amber countries is also due to change in England.

 Travelers arriving from the red list countries and staying in a quarantine hotel are not eligible for Test to Release.
 Travelers to Wales, Scotland and Northern Ireland also cannot take advantage of the scheme.